The Balfour Declaration and the British Mandate's impact on the Holy Land

 In a bid to find a solution, the British referred the issue to the United Nations in 1947.

-The UN proposed a partition plan, which recommended the division of Palestine into separate Jewish and Arab states with Jerusalem under international administration.
+The UN proposed a partition plan, which recommended the division of Palestine into separate Jewish and Arab states with Jerusalem under international administration, known as corpus separatum under UN control.

 While the Jewish leadership accepted the proposal, the Arab leadership did not.